aYYSW8AepLLd/aYYSW8AepLLd.github.io/index.md

 Tips:After this file is decompression, there is a FlappyBird.py file, which is the main program of the game, running needs to install Python and Pygame, after installing Python, press Win + R, call out the running box, enter cmd inside, enter "pip install pygame" in cmd, if this step fails, look for a solution on the Internet.

+Press the space to let the bird fly.